annaesvensson/yellow-publish/readme.md

 ## How to publish an extension

 This step is only necessary for [extensions on the official website](https://datenstrom.se/yellow/extensions/) with `Status: available`.
 It's optional for experimental extensions.
 Publishing primarily updates the extension settings and readme files.
 Publishing also informs the [update mechanism](https://github.com/annaesvensson/yellow-update) that a new version of an extension is available.
-Keep in mind that only extensions that are on the official website are included in the update mechanism.
+Keep in mind that only extensions available on the official website will be included in the update mechanism.

 You can publish your extension at the [command line](https://github.com/annaesvensson/yellow-core).
 Make sure to complete the [self-review checklist](self-review-checklist.md) and increase the `VERSION` in the code before publishing an extension.
 Are you ready to publish your extension?
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish all`.
 You can optionally add the name of a folder.
 This will update the necessary files.
 Upload your changes and create a pull request for the repository `datenstrom/yellow`.